department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 ## 5-year level premium term

 **Plan details:**

-- Gives you low-cost life insurance when you're young.
-As you age, your premium payments for this policy increase.
 - Available on all programs except those that start with "J," "JR," "JS"
 - This is a term life insurance plan.
 A term life insurance plan means that you're only covered for a specific amount of time (a "term").
+As you age, your premium payments increase.
 After the term ends, you can choose to renew your coverage.
 - Renews automatically every five years (5 year term)
 - Can be converted to a permanent plan
 - Ends if you stop making premium payments